 Student Codes of Conduct: Basic Issues

 In years past, schools offered courses in what was known as "civics."
-Civics courses often included instruction on the importance of integrity, honesty, and respect for others.
-Civics courses have fallen out of favor for the most part, although many schools do offer some sort of course work focusing on understanding values.
+Civics courses often taught the importance of integrity, honesty, and respect for others.
+Civics courses have fallen out of favor for the most part.
+However, many schools do offer some coursework focusing on understanding values.
 Nonetheless, there are always students who will break the rules.

-The point teachers and administrators stress is that even minor infractions of student codes of conduct, and related basic issues, can represent more serious behavior problems, and failure to offer discipline and guidance can lead some students to more disruptive or harmful violations.
-Among the more innocuous types of behavior that constitute conduct violations are the following:
+School officials stress that even minor infractions of the code of conduct can signal more behavioral issues.
+Failure to offer discipline and guidance can lead some students to more violations.
+Among the less severe types of behavior that violate the code include:

 - Repeatedly coming to class without appropriate supplies (books, gym clothes, etc.)

 - Defacing school property (vandalizing books, for example)

 - Disruptive behavior

 - Bringing or distributing controlled substances on campus